-So, if something goes wrong and you find yourself facing an allegation of race discrimination, we’ll be by your side with non-stop support.
+So, if something goes wrong and you find yourself facing an allegation of race discrimination or racial harassment, we’ll be by your side with non-stop support.

 We’ll help you conduct grievances and disciplinaries and carry out negotiations.
 We’ll do everything in our power to prevent a court case.
-And if you do end up at tribunal – providing you’ve followed all our advice – we’ll be right there by your side.
-In fact, we’ll even pay your legal costs!
+And if you do end up at tribunal – providing you’ve followed all our advice – we’ll be right there by your side and even help pay your legal costs!